 Indeed reports an average base salary of $71,784.

-Indeed also reports a of benefits, along with a cash bonus for managers.
+Indeed also reports a number of benefits, along with a cash bonus for managers.

 The combined average of the three sources is $72,413.